ahape/DotNetTestCoverageCmdlet/README.md

-# How to Verify Your Script
+# How to Verify Run-TestsWithCoverage Actually Works

 Save your refactored script as `Run-TestsWithCoverage.ps1` in the `CoverageDemo/CoverageDemo.Tests` folder.